agmath/agmath.github.io/index.md

 ### Data Science and Machine Learning

 I became interested in data science in 2016 and have (slowly) been transitioning my professional focus in this direction ever since.
-While I'm not much of a blogger, you can check in on what I'm up to [here](MyDSjourney.md).
+While I'm not much of a blogger, you'll eventually be able to check in on what I'm up to [here](MyDSjourney.md).

 ### Other Initiatives